My Windows 10 local taskbar showing on Remote Desktop

 AnyViewer: Easily realize Remote Desktop fullscreen

-According to the feedback of some users, they found that the issues can’t be fixed permanently and the local taskbar remains to show on Remote Desktop after trying several times.
+According to the feedback of some users, they found that the issue "Local taskbar showing on Remote Desktop" can’t be fixed permanently after trying several times.
 At this time, it’s strongly recommended to use a third-party remote access software-- AnyViewer.

 With the icon shown, AnyViewer can realize full screen without the showing of the local taskbar.
-Moreover, the easy operation, the fast connection, and the free charge make AnyViewer be of significantly popular.
+Moreover, the easy operation with one click, the fast connection, and the free charge make AnyViewer be of significantly popular.
 AnyViewer is not only supporting Windows 11/10/8.1/8/7 but also Windows Server 2022/2019/2016/2012 R2.
 Follow me and look at how it works.

-Step 3.
-On the client PC, input the device ID of the host PC in the Partner ID box, click on “Connect”.
+Step 2.
+On the client computer, click “Connect”, enter the ID of the host computer and click “Connect”.

 How to fix the local taskbar showing on Remote Desktop?
 We mainly illustrate 3 methods to help you out of the problem.
 However, if the solutions are not working for you, it’s wiser to use remote access software-- AnyViewer.